Tinian, Northern Mariana Islands: Japanese colonial period

 In 1914, during World War I, the island was captured by Japan, which was awarded formal control in 1918 by the League of Nations as part of the South Seas Mandate.
-The island was settled by ethnic Japanese, Koreans and Okinawans, who developed large-scale sugar plantations.
-Under Japanese rule, extensive infrastructure development occurred, including the construction of port facilities, waterworks, power stations, paved roads and schools, along with entertainment facilities and Shinto shrines.
-Initial efforts to settle the island met with difficulties, including an infestation of scale insects, followed by a severe drought in 1919.
+The island was settled by ethnic Japanese, Koreans, and Okinawans, who developed large-scale sugar plantations.
+Under Japanese rule, extensive infrastructure development occurred, including the construction of port facilities, waterworks, power stations, paved roads, and schools, along with entertainment facilities and Shinto shrines.
+Initial efforts to settle the island were met with difficulties, including an infestation of scale insects, followed by a severe drought in 1919.
 Efforts were resumed under the aegis of the Nanyo Kohatsu Kabushiki Kaisha in 1926, with new settlers from Okinawa as well as Fukushima and Yamagata Prefectures, and the introduction of coffee and cotton as cash crops in addition to sugar, and the construction of a Katsuobushi processing plant.
-By June 1944, some 15,700 Japanese civilians resided on Tinian (including 2700 ethnic Koreans and 22 ethnic Chamorro).
+By June 1944, some 15,700 Japanese civilians resided on Tinian (including 2,700 ethnic Koreans and 22 ethnic Chamorro).

+In the Japanese area, thousands of colonists arrived, and it was used for agriculture and military purposes.

 World War II

-Tinian was not garrisoned by the Japanese military until the latter stages of World War II, when the Japanese realized its strategic importance as a possible base for American Boeing B-29 Superfortress bombers.
-The island was seized by the Allies during the Battle of Tinian from 24 July to 1 August 1944.
+The Japanese military did not garrison Tinian until the latter stages of World War II when the Japanese realized its strategic importance as a possible base for American Boeing B-29 Superfortress bombers.
+The island was seized by the Allies during the Battle of Tinian from July 24 to August 1, 1944.
 Of the 8,500-man Japanese garrison, 313 survived the battle.
-At the time, there were an estimated 15,700 Japanese civilians (including 2700 ethnic Koreans) on the island.
+At the time, there were an estimated 15,700 Japanese civilians (including 2,700 ethnic Koreans) on the island.
 Many hundreds were also killed in the crossfire, took their own lives, or were executed by the Japanese military to avoid capture by the Americans.

-Tinian is located approximately 1,500 mi from mainland Japan, and was suitable as a staging base for continuous heavy bomber attacks on the Japanese Islands.
+Tinian is approximately 1,500 mi from mainland Japan and was suitable as a staging base for continuous heavy bomber attacks on the Japanese Islands.
 Immediately after the island's seizure by the US, construction began on the largest airbase of WWII, which covered the entire island (except its three highland areas).
-The Tinian Naval Base was a 40,000-personnel installation, and the Navy Seabees (110th NCB) laid out the base in a pattern of city streets resembling New York City's Manhattan Island, and named the streets accordingly.
+The Tinian Naval Base was a 40,000-personnel installation.
+The Navy Seabees (110th NCB) laid out the base in a pattern of city streets resembling New York City's Manhattan Island and named the streets accordingly.

 The former Japanese town of Sunharon was nicknamed "The Village" because its location corresponded to that of Greenwich Village.
 A large square area between West and North Fields, used primarily for the location of the base hospitals and otherwise left undeveloped, was called Central Park.
+Some of the roads named from NYC include Broadway, 42nd Street, Lenox Avenue, Riverside Drive, and Eighth Avenue.